ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/cheat-sheet/template.md

     obj = {};
   }
   ```
-* Use class fields over constructor assignments for bound functions
+* Do _not_ use class fields or constructor assignments for bound functions.
+  Instead, use the `@action` decorator:

   ```js
   // bad